Frequently Asked Questions

 Athletes: The education records of student athletes are protected by FERPA.
 Without a signed consent form, educational records may not be publicly disclosed such as on a published team roster.
 Members of the athletic staff including coaches are named as school officials and have the right to access their athletes' educational records that pertain to athletic eligibility.

 Class Rosters/Grades Sheets: These and other reports should be handled in a confidential manner and the information contained on them should not be redisclosed to third parties.
-The SpartanWeb class list indicates when a student has a FERPA restriction to either remain anonymous or to grant access to their parents.
-Call the Registrar's Office at (813) 258-7290 with questions on a specific student's FERPA restriction.
+The "class roster" link on your Workday Teaching dashboard indicates when a student has electronically signed a FERPA waiver inside of Workday to grant access to "Allowed Third-Party Users".
+Drilling through the name of the third-party gives you more inofrmation about them such as their relationship to the student, contact information, and what type of records the student granted permission for them to access.

 Parents: The University may disclose information contained in a student's education record if the parent claims the student as “dependent” as defined by the Internal Revenue Code of 1954, Section 152.
 Students can authorize any individual to have access to their educational record by signing a FERPA release to parents.

-SpartanWeb: Access to SpartanWeb is not tantamount to authorization to view the data.
-Faculty are deemed to be "school officials" and can access data in SpartanWeb if they have a "legitimate educational interest."
+Workday: Access to Workday is not tantamount to authorization to view the data.
+Faculty are deemed to be "school officials" and can access data if they have a "legitimate educational interest."
 A legitimate educational interest exists if the faculty member needs to view the education record in order to fulfill his or her professional responsibility.
 Neither curiosity nor personal interest constitute a legitimate educational "need to know."
-Mailing lists or labels made from this data is in violation of the act.

 How will I know if a student has requested that "Directory Information" not be disclosed?